 Many schools and public organizations have also regularly sought out Christine for class and family consultations.

-Few clinical counsellors have the education to work with clients who may have information processing differences or work from the sensory informed approach.
+Few clinical counsellors have the education to work with clients who may have information processing differences or work from the neurodiverse affirmative approach.
 Most behavioural therapies are not equipped to address mental health concerns.
 As a result, there are fewer treatment options for people with ASD needing mental health services.

 Christine has combined the most up-to-date studies and research-based information in both counselling and autism therapy fields into an individualized, dynamic, and multidisciplinary method of connecting and supporting children.
 The therapy offers clients authentic, fun, and empowering experiences, where they explore sensory integrated and meaningful ways of interacting with the world.
 Unlike traditional counselling, this form of counselling is effective for all abilities.

 Christine is dedicated in ensuring her practice is compliant with Neurodiversity Therapist Collective.